 In most reviews, the device specification features reasonably early on.
 In the case of the Moto 360, the specification does have some relevance but the Android Wear devices are more software limited than hardware limited.
 However, for the record the Moto 360 is based around a Texas Instruments OMAP processor backed up by 4 GB of storage and 512 MB of memory.
 There's a 1.5-inch round display and a 320 mAh battery.
 It includes Bluetooth, an optical heart rate sensor and an ambient light sensor, too.
 The smartwatch is IP67 rated, meaning it is freshwater resistant of up to one meter for thirty minutes.
 The device also includes WiFi, which requires Android Wear 5.1 or later (and as I write, this software update is rolling out).

-The last item on the specification sheet is the way that the Moto 360 is charged and for me, this is a killer feature: unlike most other smartwatches, the Moto 360 includes a wireless Qi charger.
+The last item on the specification sheet is the way that the Moto 360 is charged and for me, this is a killer feature: unlike most other smartwatches, the Moto 360 includes a wireless Qi charger, the same technology as found on the Nexus 4, Nexus 5 and 2013 Nexus 7.
 There are no cables to plug in, nor do you need remove the watch from the strap; instead the Moto 360 comes with a nifty dock that you put the device on to recharge it.
 Furthermore, the 360 recharges very quickly, taking about an hour from empty to full on the dock.

 The Moto 360 is the first round Android Wear device.
 It's quite large at 46mm diameter, and it's reasonably thick too at 12mm: the 360 is a substantial-looking chunk of steel and glass with a single hardware button on the right edge.
 However, it's also surprisingly light too.
 The screen does not quite cover the full circle as there's a black cut out at the bottom, which is for the ambient light sensor.
 Because of this I find I tend to favor black watchfaces rather than any other color, because this almost hides the cut out missing at the bottom of the screen.
 Almost being the operative word!
 It doesn't bother me day by day but for some watchfaces it is obvious.